streamnative/aop/README.md

     advertisedAddress=127.0.0.1
     ```

-5. start pulsar use standalone mode
+5. Start Pulsar in standalone mode.

     ```
     $PULSAR_HOME/bin/pulsar standalone
     ```

-6. add namespace for vhost
+6. Add namespace for vhost.

     ```
     # for example, the vhost name is `vhost1`